skarlekar/fargate-patterns/README.md

 ### Setup Instructions
 #### AWS IAM setup for executing the AWS CLI commands
-To be able to run the aws cli commands in the following exercises, create a group in IAM with the following permissions as shown below.
+To be able to run the aws cli commands in the following exercises, create a group in IAM with the following permissions as shown below and assign it to the user you will using to work on this exercise.
--
+- A

 #### Environment setup